tchoi8/handmadecomputer/Dumpling/readme.md

  Oh yeah!
 Dumpling time!

-The dumpling shop can be seen as a metaphor to help us underatand the most important part of the computer, the central processing unit (also known as the CPU).
-The prevailing CPU design is called the *Von Neumann architecture*, named after [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann), the mathematician and polymath who invented it in 1945[2].
-Though computer technology has advanced dramatically since then, the conceptual framework for the CPU has in fact remained largely unchanged.
+This dumpling shop is a useful metaphor for understanding the most important part of the computer, the central processing unit (also known as the CPU).
+CPUs found in many of our devices today use the *Von Neumann architecture* design pattern, named after the mathematician and polymath [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) often credited with its invention[2].
+Von Neumann, a key scientific figure in the Manhattan Project, joined the US Army Ballistic Research Laboratory's program to develop the first electronic general purpose computation device, ENIAC (Electronic Numerical Integrator And Computer), whose first computation was to test the possibility of creating a hydrogen fusion reaction for second generation nuclear weapons.
+The ENIAC machine was only programmable through manual switching, which could take weeks of preperation and debugging leading Von Neumann and his team to design EDVAC (Electronic Discrete Variable Automatic Computer), the first device capable of using a stored-memory program.
+Though computer technology has advanced dramatically since then, the conceptual framework of the modern CPU has remained largely unchanged.